spookylukey/django-htmx-patterns/form_validation.rst

    def create_monster(request):
        ...

+I’m doing this:

+- so we can avoid creating a new URL just for the validation, and avoid having to pass that URL into the form – we can just use ``hx-get="."`` as above.
+- so we can avoid complicating the view with the details
+- to have a very easy way of adding this to other views.

-This has the downside that we have to repeat the form class again outside the view body, but sometimes this can be useful – I have cases where I need the form used for validation to be slightly different from the real one.
+This decorator method has the downside that we have to repeat the form class again outside the view body, but sometimes this can be useful – I have cases where I need the form used for validation to be slightly different from the real one.

 The ``htmx_form_validate`` function looks like this: